Red Crown Tourist Court: At the Red Crown

-The Slim's attendant directed Barrow to the Red Crown office in the Tavern building, but before they drove over, they covered Buck and Jones with blankets in the backseat so that when Blanche Barrow went in to book the room, she could claim they were a party of three; this was not to save money off the room tab, but Clyde's attempt to disguise the size and makeup of the party if any prying officers inquired about them.
-What he couldn't have known was that there would be officers aplenty, since the Red Crown was a favorite gathering spot of the Missouri Highway Patrol in the days before two-way radio in Patrol cars, when "officers and supervisors would often meet somewhere at mealtimes to exchange messages and receive orders."
+The Slim's Castle attendant directed Barrow to the Red Crown office in the tavern building.
+Before they drove over, they covered Buck and Jones with blankets in the backseat so that when Blanche Barrow went in to book the room, she could claim they were a party of three.
+This was not to save money off the room tab but was Clyde's attempt to disguise the size and makeup of the party if any prying officers inquired about them.
+What he didn't know was that the Red Crown was a favorite gathering spot of the Missouri Highway Patrol, in the days before two-way radio in patrol cars, when "officers and supervisors would often meet somewhere at mealtimes to exchange messages and receive orders".

-It was a shaky plan from the start, and things only went downhill from there.
-Red Crown manager Neal Houser was immediately suspicious when Blanche flounced into the office in tight, provocative jodhpurs riding breeches, a get-up unheard of in stodgy Platte City and one much discussed at the time and still remembered by eyewitnesses forty years later.
+The Red Crown manager, Neal Houser, was immediately suspicious when Blanche entered the office in tight, provocative jodhpurs (riding breeches), an outfit unheard of in Platte City and one much discussed at the time and still remembered by eyewitnesses forty years later.
 She booked both rooms out back for three guests, one night, then paid the $4 with a fistful of small change.
 Houser watched out his rear window as the driver of the car carefully backed it—nose out, "gangster style"—into the left garage and closed up the doors.

-A short time later, the young woman reappeared at the Tavern's restaurant and bought five chicken dinners and five beers for the party of three.
+A short time later, the young woman reappeared at the tavern's restaurant and bought five chicken dinners and five beers for the party of three.
 She paid for them with more small change.
-Houser insisted on following Blanche back to the cabins to record the car's license plate number, but had to content himself with just peering into the garage for it when Clyde wouldn't let him into the cabin.
-After he left, the five settled in for supper; since the two brothers were still not speaking to each other, it was a silent, somber repast.
+Houser insisted on following Blanche back to the cabins to record the car's license plate number but had to content himself with just peering into the garage for it when Clyde wouldn't let him into the cabin.
+After he left, the five settled in for supper.
+Since the two brothers were still not speaking to each other, it was a silent, somber repast.